 We know a big part of your graduate school decision hinges on funding, both for your education and for research in your chosen field.
-We are dedicated to fully covering our Graduate students' needs, with 99% of our students receiving a stipend and full tuition coverage.
+We are dedicated to fully covering our Graduate students' needs, with most of our PhD students receiving a stipend and full tuition coverage.

 Our funding for Graduate students has helped thousands of bright minds achieve at the highest levels.

 Washington University is committed to funding most PhD students for 4-6 years, depending on the time needed to complete their particular program.
 Funding typically consists of full tuition remission and a 9 to12 month stipend to defray living expenses.
 The amounts and vehicles of financial support for graduate students are usually decided by individual Schools.
 Monetary support may come from the University or from outside sources, and it may be administered by an individual faculty member or by the staff of the program or School.
 Very few aspects of graduate student financial aid are fully centralized.

 The majority of full-time students receive financial support through financial assistance, grants, loans, or Federal Work Study Program opportunities.
 Financial assistance in the form of fellowships and mentorship are offered annually on a competitive basis through the Graduate School from government, private, unrestricted or endowed sources.
 Also available are scholarships, fellowships, and clinical internships in applied social sciences; grants and fellowships in national competition and loans.